PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 - `logs/` contains log files for each rule executed.
 - `1-chunks/` temporarily holds the four chunks of an input reads file.
 Will be empty if no errors occur.
 - `2-diamond/` temporarily holds the four protein-SAM files generated per sample.
 Will be empty if no errors occur.
-- `3-merged/` contains the filtered and merged protein-SAM files for each sample.
+- `3-merged/` contains the filtered and merged protein-SAM files for each sample. *These can be deleted if no other RMA files will be created.*
-- `4-rma/` contains final RMA files for MEGAN.
+- `4-rma/` contains final RMA files for MEGAN. **These are the main files of interest.**

 If no additional RMA files are to be generated, you should remove all the large protein-SAM files from the `3-merged/` folder.